Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ## Vector Actions

-An action is an instruction from the brain that the agent carries out.
+An action is an instruction from the Brain that the agent carries out.
 The action is passed to the agent as a parameter when the Academy invokes the agent's `AgentAction()` function.
 When you specify that the vector action space is **Continuous**, the action parameter passed to the agent is an array of